 The assignments will be marked by centres and moderated by Pearson.
-Assignments for this component will be made available in October and then February of each year through the secure area of the website.
+Assignments for this component will be made available in June and September of each year through the secure area of the website.
 Learners must use the Pearson-set Assignment to provide the required evidence to achieve this component.